github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Example: Taint sink in the **java.sql** package.
 ------------------------------------------------

-In this example we will see, how to define the argument passed to the **execute** method as a SQL injection sink.
+In this example we will see, how to define the argument of the **execute** method as a SQL injection sink.
 This is the **execute** method in the **Statement** class, which is located in the 'java.sql' package.
 Please note that this sink is already added to the CodeQL Java analysis.